 - 1. Create a variable called 'Counter' of type byte, and initialise it to zero. - 2.
-Place a while(1) loop into your flowchart - Place a calculation box within this while(1) loop, and increment the variable counter using a calculation command a.Counter - Counter + 1

-4. Place a 1 second delay after the calculation box.
+Place a while(1) loop into your flowchart - Place a calculation box within this while(1) loop, and increment the variable counter using a calculation command - a.
+Counter = Counter + 1 - 4.
+Place a 1 second delay after the calculation box.

 If we were to run this program now it would simply count up from 0-255.
-Since we are using a variable type of Byte for 'Counter' it will reach 255 and roll back around to zero where it will continue counting again.

-Despite having a counter we do not yet have a method of displaying this information on the LCD screen.
+Since we are using a variable type of Byte for 'Counter' it will reach 255 and roll back around to zero where it will continue counting again. yet have a method of displaying this information on the LCD screen.
 We will now introduce component macros.
 Add a component macro to the very start of your flowchart, above the while(1) loop, as seen below;